puppeteer/puppeteer/docs/api/puppeteer.coverageentry.md

 # CoverageEntry interface

+The CoverageEntry class represents one entry of the coverage report.

-### Signature:
+### Signature

 ```typescript
 export interface CoverageEntry
 ```

-The CoverageEntry class represents one entry of the coverage report.

 ## Properties